jetstack/tarmak/docs/proposals/vault-auth-provider.rst

 -  Huge part of security critical code in our hands
 -  Clean up of roles and templates once they are no longer used
+-  Work will be needed for each additional cloud provider we want to support.

 Out of scope
 ============